Close Icon

 Much like all of our favourite places to eat in Cartmel, The Cavendish Arms prides itself on sourcing the best local and seasonal ingredients, delivered fresh to their door daily.

-This Cartmel restaurant serves a facinating menu that extends from French Bistro to good old-fashioned pub grub.
+This Cartmel restaurant serves a fascinating menu that extends from French Bistro to good old-fashioned pub grub.
 Covering all angles, it’s sure to satisfy even the pickiest of diners.

 Sandwiches are served until 5pm Monday through to Saturday, and there’s an mouth-watering roast available on Sundays.
 Choose from topside of beef, Lune Valley lamb shoulder, cornfed chicken or a veggie roast served with all the trimmings.